-It shows that the concentrations measured 12 to 25 years after production stop are of the same or only slightly lower magnitude than during production.
+The comparison shows that the concentrations measured 12 to 25 years after production stop are of the same or only slightly lower magnitude than during production.
 If the DegT50 would be 180 days already after 4 years only $1/2^8$ (0.4%) of the original concentration should be present.
 Therefore, this approach provides further support for the assumption that degradation of UV-327 and UV-328 in sediments is expected to be very slow.
+In a read-across assessment, it is plausible that the DegT50 of UV-320 will be of comparable length.